-Under Mayor Lyles’ direction, Charlotte continues to lead the nation in community engagement and action to address affordable housing.
-The City of Charlotte committed $50 million to these efforts via a bond that was approved by the community in 2018.
-In addition, private funds have contributed more than $50 million to affordable housing.
-The city has turned these commitments into investments in mixed-income housing, providing housing options for more than 5,000 families.
+Under Mayor Lyles' direction, Charlotte has been a leader in community engagement and action to address affordable housing.
+The city has committed $150 million collectively in 2018, 2020 and 2022 to investments in mixed-income housing, providing housing options for more than 5,000 families.

-Mayor Lyles has led efforts to anticipate and plan for growth, focusing on the key areas of transportation infrastructure and community safety.
-The city launched comprehensive plan 2040 to establish community-driven growth guidelines.
-During Mayor Lyles’ first term, the Charlotte Area Transit System opened a 19-mile light rail transit line connecting North Charlotte and the University of North Carolina at Charlotte to Uptown Charlotte.
+Mayor Lyles has also led efforts to anticipate and plan for growth, focusing on transportation infrastructure and community safety.
+In 2021, the Charlotte City Council approved the Charlotte Future 2040 Comprehensive Plan to establish community-driven equitable growth guidelines.
+During Mayor Lyles' first term, the Charlotte Area Transit System opened a 19-mile light rail transit line connecting north Charlotte and the University of North Carolina at Charlotte to uptown Charlotte.
 The city has also embraced a Vision Zero philosophy dedicated to eliminating fatalities on roadways.